grantcolley/dotnetwhat/README.md

 The `protected virtual void Dispose(bool disposing)` method executes in two distinct scenarios.
 If disposing equals true, the method has been called by a user's code and both managed and unmanaged resources can be disposed.
 If disposing equals false, the method has been called from inside the finalizer and you should not reference other managed objects as only unmanaged resources can be disposed in this scenario.

 If you use unmanaged resources you should implement the [**dispose pattern**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose) to free memory used by unmanaged resources.
 The `Dispose()` method should not be virtual as it musn't be overriden by a derived class.
 When disposing is finished it should call `GC.SuppressFinalize` to take the object off the finalization queue and prevents finalization code from executing a second time.

+>  **Warning**
+>
+>  Finalizers are dangerous.
+Objects with finalizers get placed on a queue after a collection and a single thread works the queue one at a time.
+Any blocking code in a finalizer will block the queue.

 ```C#
     public class Foo: IDisposable